CARLI/select/docs/getting-started.md

 * `grunt compile` - does a clean build and packages the app for deployment.
 Files are copied into the __dist/__ directory.

+## Technology Used ##
+The following applications and projects are used to build the front-end, and to aid in development.

+* Node - the JavaScript runtime that powers many of the rest of the tools and provides a local development server.
+* Grunt - the task runner that automates building the project.
+* Bower - a package manager for front-end libraries (Angular, Bootstrap, etc.)
+* Karma - a test runner for JavaScript.
+* Mocha and Chai - libraries for writing tests.
+* PhantomJS - a headless WebKit browser environment in which to run tests.
+* Angular - Superheroic JavaScript MVW Framework.
+* Browserify - packages code using Node-style `requires` for the browser.

+_See [package.json](package.json) and [bower.json](bower.json) for detailed dependency information_

+### Code Style ###
+The Angular application should follow the [Angular Style Guide] as closely as possible.

+### Organization ###
+* The client application is organized according to the [Google Best Practices Doc]
+  * The __carliApp/__ directory contains index.html and main app config.
+  * __carliApp/sections/__ contains a directory for each main section of the app and routing configuration for the sections.
+  * __carliApp/components/__ contains a directory for each UI component (re-usable and otherwise).
+  * Test files for all of the above live alongside the code they test, and end with .spec.js.

 ### Notes for Linux Users ###
 * PhantomJS requires a freetype shared library to run.
 Install if you get an error like "Can't start PhantomJS":